tjhickey724/discrete_math/notes/proofs/mathSumsProds.md

 $a_0 + a_1 + a_2 + \ldots + a_k$

-a more succinct way of writing this is the use the summation notation below
+a more succinct way of writing this is to use the summation notation as shown below

 $\sum_\limits{i=0}^k a_i  = a_0 + a_1 + a_2 + \ldots + a_k$